Sustainability Pathways Fellowships

 Please direct questions about the program, your application, or any of the fellowship positions to Joshua.Porter@wwu.edu.

 Students apply for the Sustainability Pathways program and are matched to positions based on the skills and interests they hope to develop and the qualifications needed from the community partners.
-Check out the positions and partner organizations for summer 2022 below.
-Many, but not all of these positions will be offered in 2023, with a few new positions being added.
-Look here for the updated 2023 position descriptions in early December.

 Most positions also have the option of serving as Civic Leadership and Engagement Corps AmeriCorps members, earning an education award that can be applied to student loans, future tuition, and other educational opportunities.